bthomas2622/bthomas2622/README.md

 ### Helloooo 👋

 My name is Ben (he/him) and I am a Solutions Engineer at GitHub.
 I love to help people.
-I also love baking 🍞 and games 🎮
+I also love healthy living 🏃 and games 🎮

 #### Here are some projects I am proud of:
 - **[Nectar of the Gods](https://store.steampowered.com/app/1421410/Nectar_of_the_Gods/)**: An unquenchable multiplayer strategy game where bugs clash over the sweet nectar of sugary beverages.